laravel-json-api/docs/1.0/getting-started/installation.md

 $ php artisan vendor:publish --provider="LaravelJsonApi\Laravel\ServiceProvider"
 ```

-This will create a `config/json-api.php` file.
+This will create a `config/jsonapi.php` file.

 ## Exception Handler

-To ensure that clients receive a JSON API error response for exceptions
+To ensure that clients receive a JSON:API error response for exceptions
 thrown by your application, you need to add the package exception renderer
 to your application's exception handler.